For new members and non-members:

 Stand-Up-Paddleboarding is one of the fastest growing watersports in the country, and this class will teach you to use CBI’s fleet of paddleboards out on the river.
 Beginning with basic safety instruction, you will also get to go on a guided paddle with your instructor, so that you can feel out the paddleboarding experience with supervision.
 Once you finish this 1.5 hour class, the Stand-Up-Paddleboards will be yours to use during program hours.

-Length: 1.5 hours.
-The kayak 1 class covers all of the beginner skills required for your kayak beginner rating.
+Length: 30 minutes.
+The kayak class covers all of the kayak rules and beginner skills required for your kayak rating.
 Classes are offered weekly from May through September.
 Class limit of 10

 Jib 1 is our first class that goes into the advanced knowledge required to sail in heavy wind.
 You’ll learn how to effectively use a jib sail, perform man overboard rescues, and maneuver in the demanding conditions required for the Mercury red test.
 The Jib class is the heart of our Mercury sailing curriculum, and is designed to create competent sailors who are prepared for red test conditions.
 After learning how the jib sail works and how to rig it, you and another crew member will get on the water to try out your new knowledge.
 Your instructor will cover how to rig and trim the jib, how to coordinate your weight placement in the boat, and the procedure for man-overboard rescues.
 The instructor will join you on the water and coach you from a powerboat, so that each move you make is that of a solid and capable sailor.
 The Jib 1 class is typically taken several times before completing the test.
 Each time you take the class you will learn more from your classmates and instructors, and get extra practice for the demands of the test.
 Jib 1 runs for 2 hours.